 » Exceeding 105kg by special arrangement only

 We do not have set departure dates so you are welcome to choose the dates that would best suit your itinerary.
 We have a minimum stay policy of 3 nights but recommend 5-10 nights or longer.

-10% discount will be offered on the daily rate for any non-riding partner joining a safari.
+Non-Riding Partners and Children50% discount offered for non-riding children (under 12 years old) and 10% discount offeredfor non-riding adultsjoining a safari.
 Non-riding activities include game drives, boating, mokoro excursions and fishing (all activities are subject to water levels).

 On confirmation of a booking an invoice will be issued and your booking will then be subject to the below cancellation policy.
 All cancellations must be in writing.

 » Confirmation – 61 Days prior to date of arrival: 30% of total safari cost is forfeited.